 In the conserved R&S landscape where there is an apparent geometrical anisotropy, the direction of maximum spatial continuity (i.e. maximum range) is likely to prevail in the direction of linearly oriented ridges.
 For such conditions, a small effective range is not expected along the flow direction, but only perpendicular to it.
 Hence, presence of small ranges in both directions in majority of PSUs indicated that the linear features are disintegrated, and the communities are instead in homogeneous patches.
-Similarly, an absence of spatial structure in the flow direction, but its presence to some degree in the direction perpendicular to flow, such as in P051, P052 and P403, was also an indication of the degraded status of R&S patterning.
+Similarly, an absence of spatial structure in the flow direction, but its presence to some degree in the direction perpendicular to flow in majority of PSUs within ENP, WCA2A, northern WCA3A, and WCA3B was also an indication of the degraded status of R&S patterning.
 Moreover, in the degraded part of R&S, it is likely that topographic degradation, i.e. loss of the difference in ground elevation between ridge and slough preceded the conversion of linear structures to homogeneous patches (see the previous chapter).
 Thus, the size of homogeneous vegetation patches would depend on the extent of homogenization of variation in ground elevation.
 In this study, the wide range of estimated nugget effect (C0) showed that the size and magnitude of variation in community patches differ within and among PSUs.
 The low nugget effect evident in several PSUs reveals an homogeneous plant species composition, a sign of R&S degradation.
 At the same time, a higher nugget effect could also be an indication of the presence of microhabitat heterogeneity at the present sampling resolution.
-When the nugget effect was paired with the sill, the low nugget to sill ratio indicating strong spatial structure was present along the flow direction in only few PSUs, such as PSU 55 and southern regions of Blue Shanty.
+When the nugget effect was paired with the sill, the low nugget to sill ratio indicating strong spatial structure was present along the flow direction in 11 PSUs, such as PSU 55 and southern regions of Blue Shanty.
 PSU 55, located in central WCA3A, was designated as relatively conserved R&S also by other metrics (XX) described in the previous chapter.
-In contrast, in several PSUs the nugget:sill ratio was >50% suggesting weak spatial structure in the present sampling resolution.
+In contrast, in several PSUs the nugget:sill ratio was >25% suggesting moderate to weak spatial structure in the present sampling resolution.
 In extreme cases, when the nugget effect approximates the sill (i.e., nugget:sill ratio ~1) such as in P403, the pattern approaches randomness.
-The third pattern, linearity, was observed in at least two PSUs, 53 and 220, though the pattern was weak in PSU 220.
+The third pattern, linearity, was observed in in one or both directions in at least 9 PSUs though the pattern was weak in many of them.
 In general, it results when spatial dependence occurs at scales greater than that found in the sample space.
 In this analysis, the distance was truncated at 400m, and a linear pattern within this distance suggests relatively long range.
 Thus, it is quite possible that linear features in those PSUs are well conserved.
-However, in PSU 53, the slope was steeper in the direction perpendicular to flow (Ratio = 0.73) suggesting a degraded R&S condition.
+However, in PSUs 26 and 53, the slope was steeper in the direction perpendicular to flow (Ratio = 0.73) suggesting a degraded R&S condition.
 This contrasts with results described on the basis of bimodality in ground elevation (see the previous chapter).